martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/how-to/create-custom-model-fields.md

 end
 ```

-On the other hand, if your field can be initialized with a `default` argument (and if it defines a `@default` instance variable), another possiblity is to define a `#default` getter:
+On the other hand, if your field can be initialized with a `default` argument (and if it defines a `@default` instance variable), another possibility is to define a `#default` getter:

 ```crystal
 getter default